cvenkatesan21/ISQA8086-Chaitra/README.md

 ### Upcoming Assignments

 * **Assignment 2 Information Seekeing**
+In this assignment, I have enclosed information about 3 datasets that are public accessible.
 * **Assignment 3 Data Entry Analyis**
 * **Assignment 4 Work plan and RQ's**